Fulbright scholarship for Indian students

 The Fulbright-Nehru Master’s Fellowship program provides no financial support for dependents.

-In addition to the General Prerequisites, the applicants should: Fulbright scholarship for Indian students
+In addition to the General Prerequisites, the applicants should

 - have completed an equivalent of a U.S. bachelor’s degree from a recognized Indian university with at least 55% marks.
 Applicants should either possess a four-year bachelor’s degree or a completed master’s degree, if the bachelor’s degree is of less than four years’ duration;